TUSF/ip-pub/README.md

 Because Clients cannot be expected to listen to every search result sent over the `search` topic, the `room` parameter exists so that a Client can subscribe to a second topic, and wait for a response from the server.
-This second topic should be named as the original topic with a hyphen and the new name appended.
-If for example a Client prepared to send a query over the `search` topic, with the `room` parameter `foo`, they should first subscribe to the topic `search-foo` before sending their query.
+This second topic should be named as the original topic, the Client's PeerID, and the randomly generated string, all separated by hyphen.
+For example, if a Client prepared to send a query over the `search` topic, with the `room` parameter `foo`, they should first subscribe to the topic `search-<peerid>-foo` before sending their query.

-When the Server reads the Client's query in `search`, they will subscribe to the new topic `search-foo`, and after generating results according to the query, they will publish these results over the specified topic.
+When the Server reads the Client's query in `search`, they will subscribe to the new topic `search-<peerid>-foo`, and after generating results according to the query, they will publish these results over the specified topic.
 Below is an example `result object`.
 Comments are added to explain a parameter's use.

     {
       client: "string",